blockchainer01/PoTREPSs/Application3/Hardware/README.md

 <p align="center">Fig. 1 Architecture of a REPS with the PFC-based regulation strategy.</p>

 During the system process, the data transmission between the generator unit and the PFC controller is performed on Ethereum.
-This system adopts VNC access to the local area network.
+This system adopts VNC Viewer access to the local area network.
 Therefore, the whole system can be divided into three layers.
 * The first layer is the Secondary Controller Layer (SCL).
 One Raspberry Pi is deployed to accomplish this function.
 * The second layer is the Signal Relay Layer (SRL).
 It contains seven Raspberry Pi as seven nodes forming the P2P network.
 * The third layer is the Sampling and Actuator Layer (SAL).
 Five DSP in this layer are respectively connected to five DGUs.